 In all honesty, Carter's final dunk wasn't quite up to par with what he had done throughout the night.
-To be fair, he only needed 42 points and he went with a relatively safe bet to secure his title.
+But to be fair, he only needed 42 points and he went with a relatively safe bet to secure his title.
 Can't blame him for that.

 MORE: Is Vince the best dunker ever?

-By no means are we taking away from this dunk, either, it's just that everyone expected more.
+By no means are we taking away from this dunk.
+It's just that everyone expected more.
 Look no further than the facial expressions of judges Cynthia Cooper, George Gervin and Isiah Thomas.